Skip to main content

 Now we want to achieve the following query logic:

 The starting point are the query parameters provided in the configuration file and no previous state.
 During the first execution, we query the departures for the two airports in the given time window.
 If no begin and end time are provided, we take the interval of [2 weeks and 2 days ago] -> [2 weeks ago] as a starting point.
-Afterwards, the end-parameter of the current query will be stored as begin-parameter for the next query.
-Now the true incremental phase starts as we can now get the state of the last successful run.
+Afterward, the end-parameter of the current query will be stored as begin-parameter for the next query.
+Now the true incremental phase starts as we can get the state of the last successful run.
 We query the flight-data API to get data from the last successful run up until now.
-For this to work, we need to make two changes.
-First add the variable

-// if we have query parameters in the state we will use them from now on
+// if we have query parameters in the state, we will use them from now on

 val currentQueryParameters = if (previousState.isEmpty) checkQueryParameters(queryParameters) else checkQueryParameters(previousState.map{

-x => DepartureQueryParameters(x.airport, x.nextBegin, now)
+x => DepartureQueryParameters(x.airport, x.nextBegin, java.time.Instant.now.getEpochSecond)

 })